Skip to main content Skip to navigation

 Upcoming Events:

-• TBD: Tractor and Chainsaw Training- Learn to drive
+• Oct.
+21st: Tractor and Chainsaw Training- Learn to drive a tractor and run a chainsaw

 Funding There is no dedicated funding allocated to this farm yet.
-Funding for the work at the Vetter Farm will come from donations, research grants, and proceeds of the crops grown on-site.
-The start-up of the farm will be through cooperative sharecroppers doing custom farming.
+Funding for the work at the Vetter Farm comes from donations, research grants, and proceeds of the crops grown on-site.

 We need your help to develop this farm to meet the needs of local landowners and farmers.
 SCCD is looking for: